ba-dresden/ba-latex-template/docs/usage/simple.md

 - `signature` should be a path to an image of your signature
 - `location` should be the location of your company

-The example document given can be compiled, with `latexmk --pdf file.tex` for example.
+The example document given can be compiled, with `latexmk --pdf --interaction=nonstopmode file.tex` for example.
 ```warning
  Importing additional packages with `\usepackage` while in "simple mode" might not work.
 If you need to load additional packages consider not using the "simple mode".
 ```